 - Go to bed and wake up at the same time each day.
 Yes, even on weekends!
 Having a consistent schedule helps your body know when to turn off and wake up.

 - Avoid screens before bed.
-Blue light (the light that comes from screens) has been shown to disrupt sleep.
+As we mentioned, the blue light from screens has been shown to disrupt sleep.
 Try to avoid looking at your phone, computer, tablet, or TV in the hour or two before bedtime.

 - Limit caffeine.
 Studies have shown that ingesting caffeine within 6 hours of going to bedtime can disrupt your sleep, so make sure you cut off the coffee by early afternoon — or even better, late morning!